 | sourcetype=<wire transfer transaction data source> | eval _time=strptime(_time, "%Y/%m/%d %H:%M:%S") | sort _time | search action="authorized" | stats count BY clientIP,destIP

 Use the results of these searches to evaluate service and improve the wire transfer experience for customers.
 You can also monitor unusual transactions to see whether they are one-time occurrences or regular activities.
 Such information can help you serve your customers better or understand when customers are at a risk of leaving your bank.
 When taking action on these results, be sure to follow any industry policies and regulations that are required for compliance.

 The Splunk Essentials for the Financial Services Industry app helps you automate the searches provided in this article.
 The app also provides more insight on how they can be applied in your environment, how they work, the difficulty level, and what data can be valuable to run them successfully.
-In addition, the Splunk Essentials for the Financial Services Industry app provides a number of other monitoring and reporting solutions for financial services:
+In addition, the Splunk Essentials for the Financial Services Industry app provides a number of other monitoring and reporting solutions for banking services: